 Snap a chalk line between the two points.
-This will be your reference for the level of the gutter when you go to install rain gutters to your home.
+This will be your reference for the level of the gutter when you go to install rain gutters onto your home.

 Once you’ve gathered all of your materials and planned your layout, you can now begin to cut the front and back sides of the gutter with tin snips.
 If you do not have tin snips on hand, you can also use a hacksaw.
 Once you cut all of your gutters, be sure to smooth out the sharper edges with a file.
 You’ll also want to ensure you have holes for where your downspouts will be.
 You can use tin snips to cut the outlet hole for the downspout tubes.

-When installing rain gutters, recommend joining sections of the gutter on the ground than to work from the top of the ladder.
-To do this, cut a 2 inch long notch in the front lip of the gutter with tin snips.
+When installing rain gutters, it is recommended to join sections of the gutter on the ground rather than to work from the top of the ladder.
+To do this, cut a 2-inch long notch in the front lip of the gutter with tin snips.
 This will join together an inside or outside corner piece.
-Cut a 4 inch long notch to overlap and splice together gutter sections.
+Cut a 4-inch long notch to overlap and splice together gutter sections.

-One you’ve cut and adjoined all of your rain gutters, it’s time to install rain gutters to your home.
+Once you’ve cut and adjoined all of your rain gutters, it’s time to install rain gutters onto your home.
 Use the chalk line along your roofline as a frame of reference for the leveling of the gutter.
 The pitch of your gutters is very important – it actually encourages water to channel away from your home.